CM0use/Turtle-Graphics/README.md

 ## Contributing

 **Any contribution you make will be greatly appreciated.**<br>
-If you have any ideas/suggestions to improve the repository, please make a fork of the repository and create a pull request.<br>
+If you have any ideas/suggestions to improve the repository, make a fork of the repository and create a pull request.<br>
 You can also <a href="https://github.com/CM0use/Turtle-Graphics/issues">open the issue tracker</a> to report any improvements or bugs.<br>

 ## Author